jachappell/jachappell/README.md

 * <a href="https://www.amon-hen.com/books/297">Reading: Vacuum Diagrams</a>
 * <a href="https://www.amon-hen.com/movies/34575">O.K.
 Connery (1967)</a>
 * <a href="https://www.amon-hen.com/music/34660">Motto</a>
-* <a href="https://www.amon-hen.com/science/34721">Sean Carroll explains why physics is both simple and impossible</a>
 </details>

 <details><summary> <a href="https://www.drum-corps.net">Drum and Bugle Corps</a> </summary>